Frequently Asked Questions (FAQs)

 What should I do if I’m unsure if an inquiry is legitimate from my mortgage servicer?

-If you receive a suspicious call, text message, email, or mailing claiming to be from RANLife Home Loans, and you have any doubt about the legitimacy of the contact, please hang up immediately and call the Customer Care number on your Borrower Portal page, or the number noted on your monthly statement.
+If you receive a suspicious call, text message, email, or mailing claiming to be from RANLife Home Loans, and you have any doubt about the legitimacy of the contact, please hang up immediately and call the Homeowner Care number on your Homeowner Website page, or the number noted on your monthly statement.

 What can I do to protect myself from fraud?